jhpyle/docassemble/_docs/functions.md

 The `url_action()` function, like its [Python namesake](#url_action), returns a URL that will run a particular action in the interview.
-The first parameter is the [action] to run, and the second parameter is an object containing the arguments to provide to the action (to be read with [`action_argument()`]).
+The first parameter is the [action] to run.
+You can include a series of keyword arguments containing the arguments to provide to the action (to be read with [`action_argument()`]).

 {% include side-by-side.html demo="js_url_action" %}